mctrl-io/mctrl/pages/about.md

 ::: paragraph
 ::: text

-I'm a software developer / researcher / data scientist based in Munich interested in human-computer interaction, machine learning, functional programming, data visualization and mixed reality.
+I'm a software developer / researcher / data scientist based in Munich interested in machine learning, software engineering, human-computer interaction, functional programming, data visualization and mixed reality.

 I work at Microsoft Munich in the [Microsoft Technology Center](https://www.microsoft.com/en-us/mtc) building showcases and conducting workshops in the domain of Machine Learning.